 Both of these points of immigration reform are part of a broader effort by the new U.S. administration to roll back the previous hardline immigration policies, and it recently unveiled an immigration bill that includes a path to citizenship for an estimated 11 million undocumented immigrants living in the United States.

 With an ever-changing immigration landscape in the United States, it is more important now than ever to have adequate representation to ensure the safety of you and your loved ones.
 Do you or someone you know need help with an immigration case?
-Call Us Today for a free consultation.
+Call Us Today for a consultation.